Troll Hard: The Tom Bakk and Ann Rest Story

 Also, her reasoning for being against indexing “Legislators should be willing to do the right thing consciously and vote for increases when they are appropriate” is ridiculous when you consider that the reason raising the minimum wage is such a pressing issue is that legislators either have not done anything about it or have been serving alongside a Gubernatorial administration that wanted nothing to do with it.

-So yes, both Tom Bakk and Ann Rest are being completely disingenuous and I would be shocked if this constitutional amendment is actually on the November ballot.
+Both Tom Bakk and Ann Rest are being completely disingenuous and I would be shocked if this constitutional amendment is actually on the November ballot.
 But they have both proven an ability to troll with the best of them.
 Troll on you crazy diamonds, troll on.

 Thanks for your feedback.
 If we like what you have to say, it may appear in a future post of reader reactions.